-The best way to reduce costs in a manufacturing business is to target the three areas in which costs generally fall: direct labour, materials, and manufacturing overheads.
-In this article we’ll look at each of those areas in detail and suggest ways in which business owners and managers can reduce their costs – without lowering their output or overall quality – thereby boosting their overall manufacturing productivity.
+The best way to reduce manufacturing costs is to target the three areas in which costs generally fall: direct labour, materials, and manufacturing overheads.
+In this article we’ll look at each of those areas in detail and suggest ways in which business owners and managers can reduce manufacturing costs – without lowering their output or overall quality – thereby boosting their overall manufacturing productivity.

 Manufacturing costs are the sum of costs of all resources used in the process of manufacturing a product.
 They include direct labour costs, material costs, and manufacturing overheads.
-Let’s take a look at each type below – and how to reduce costs in each key area.
+Let’s take a look at each type below – and how to reduce manufacturing costs by addressing each area.

 Direct labour costs are largely comprised of wage spend that can be specifically and consistently assigned to the manufacturing process.
 Aside from regular wages, it can also include:

 - Time in lieu

 - Health insurance